-Peonies are at their best in bloom in May and June.
+Peonies are in bloom at their best in May and June.
 But should gardeners cut back peony plants soon after they’ve bloomed or wait until autumn?

 Cut back peonies in the fall around the time of the first autumn frost.
 Spent flowers are generally trimmed off in June after they’ve blossomed, but the leaves of the plant should remain standing until mid-Autumn so the plant can produce next year’s flower buds.
-Cut back peony plants when the first frost is forecast or soon after the stalks have been killed by freezing weather, often in October or November.
+Cut back peonies when the first frost is forecast or soon after the stalks have been killed by freezing weather, often in October or November.

-Cut back peonies by trimming each stem down below the leaves.
+Pruning peonies is done by trimming each stem down below the leaves.
 Remove each stalk almost down to the ground.
 Leave a few inches of stem sticking up and attached to the roots so the plant can be found in the spring.

 You may be able to see a few of the pink “eyes” at the soil line (little buds on the top of the root crown) that will sprout up next spring.
 This is a good sign!
 These little buds are the very start of next year’s flowers.

 Seeing “eyes” on the root crown in the fall means that the foliage of the plant has been working hard to create energy for the roots to grow.
-Observing the buds poking out of the soil also means that the roots aren’t planted to deep (which can inhibit flowering).
+Observing the buds poking out of the soil also means that the roots aren’t planted too deep (which can inhibit flowering).

 Leaving the foliage on the plant for the entire growing season helps the plant create lots of energy using photosynthesis.
-The plant uses this energy to grow its root system, and also to grow the flower buds for next year’s flowers.
+The plant uses this energy to grow its root system and also to grow the buds for next year’s flowers.

 Peonies don’t rest after they bloom in the spring.
 The leaves are busy producing energy to feed the roots of the plant.
 The roots of the plant are growing, extracting nutrients and water from the soil, and also “setting” the flower bud “eyes” that will shoot up the following spring.
-Let the plant maximize its growth potential by leaving the leaves on the peony plants until the end of the growing season.
+Let the plant maximize its growth potential by leaving the leaves on the peonies until the end of the growing season.

 Spent peony blossoms should be snipped off the plants after blooming.
 The petals tend to go brown and become heavy with moisture, pulling the flower stalks right over like a soggy brown tennis ball.

-Remove the stem to right above the first top leaf.
+Remove the stem to the right above the first top leaf.
 Leave the rest of the peony plant standing until autumn.
 The leaves create the energy stored in the roots over winter for the next year’s flowers.
 Leave the leaves!

 There are a few reasons to cut peonies back in the fall, ranging from the health-conscious to the aesthetic.
 And not to be ignored, there is a common desire to put the garden to bed for the winter among gardeners.

 The main reason to cut peonies back in the fall is to remove foliage that may be diseased so that the plant is in better health the following year.

 “Peonies are subject to gray mold (botrytis blight).
 It causes flower buds to blacken and die and may lead to leaf and stem spotting.
 In serious cases, the stems wilt and collapse.
 To prevent it, cut back and destroy peony stems in fall and treat shoots with an organic fungicide like sulfur in spring, before the disease strikes.”Perennials for Every Purpose: Choose the Right Plants for Your Conditions, Your Garden, and Your Taste (A Rodale Organic Gardening Book), by Larry Hodgson

 Aesthetically, peony foliage provides little to no winter interest.
-There are no interesting pretty seed heads to observe or permanent woody branch structure.
+There are no interesting pretty seed heads to observe or permanent woody branch structures.
 Garden peonies tend to become a scraggly mess of dead foliage at the end of the growing season.
-It’s likely to be more attractive to slugs as habitat than as a visual feature of the winter garden.
+It’s likely to be more attractive to slugs as a habitat than as a visual feature of the winter garden.